• Skip to primary navigation

 Just because you find a couple trees that are next to each other, and one tastes good, don’t expect all of them to taste the same.
 I regularly find native Highbush cranberries hidden here and there among European ones which seem more common in my area.
 Be warned, just a few berries from the European shrub can ruin whatever you’re making.

-True American highbush cranberries, and the related, superior cultivars I’ve tasted will all have a pleasant, tangy taste, not bitter, or stinky.
-American highbush cranberries may have a gentle hint of the funk of the European, but it’s not offensive, and the cultivars I’ve tasted from Sam Thayer’s orchard (which are huge in comparison to others, nearly the size of grapes!) had no hint of it at all.
+True American highbush cranberries, and the related, superior cultivars I've tasted will all have a pleasant, tangy taste, not bitter, or stinky.
+American highbush cranberries may have a gentle hint of the funk of the European, but it's not offensive, and the cultivars I've tasted from Sam Thayer's orchard (huge in comparison to others, nearly the size of grapes!) had no hint of it at all.

 ID tips for getting the right ones